 The idea of virtual reality dates back to the late 1800s.
 Scientists used the term “virtual reality” to describe a three-dimensional space that’s created with software and presented to the user in such a way that it creates the illusion of being in that space.

-The feeling of being transported into a virtual world.
+It gives you the feeling of being transported into a virtual world.

 That sensation — which can be achieved through interacting with images, sounds, and other sensations delivered by an immersive headset or other VR device— is one of the most appealing aspects of VR.